chiruu12/NexNet/NLP/Word2Vec/Readme_NLP.md

 2. Load the dataset and preprocess the text.
 3. Use the `RecommendationEngine` class to load a pre-trained Word2Vec model and generate recommendations.

+## All the related notebooks are in the NLP.Notebooks folder.
 Stay tuned for updates as more NLP techniques and models are  integrated!